| Term |

 Équivalence en substance |

-sustainable forestry |
+Sustainable forestry |

 Management of forested area in order to provide wood products in perpetuity, soil and watershed integrity, persistence of most native species and maintenance of highly sensitive species or suitable conditions. |

-foresterie durable |
+Foresterie durable |

 Sustainable Forestry Initiative |